XeroWolf/Godot-NDI-CSharp/README.md

 # Godot NDI® C# Example

-This is an example for integrating NDI into a Godot C# on Windows
+This is an example for integrating NDI into Godot C# on Windows

 Based on the .NET Wrapper for C# provided by the NDI SDK.